 You may also see SDS Top, SDS Quick & the odd brand-specific fit quoted.

-All Verum recommended drills use the SDS Plus system.
+All the Verum recommendations here use the SDS Plus system.

 An SDS hammer drill makes drilling into concrete, stone & brick – easy.
 Plus, choose any of the Verum recommended models and your new drill will chisel, chip & channel too.